erhangundogan/leaf/README.md

 #### Hack4good 0.6 Istanbul, hack against catastrophic climate change

+Our hackathon project won Turkey qualifications.
+But we could not able to make it worldwide.
+Our project nominated as a "[http://blog.geekli.st/post/97978462607/announcing-12-challenge-theme-winners-hackers](Personal Impact and Compelling Visualisation Challenge Runner up)"

 Provides web server and api for the web and mobile leaf application.

 ## Presentation